Hearsay (album): Composition

-Hearsay is a concept album, based around the attendees of a house soiree being hosted by O'Neal.
-Over the course of the album, the themes that are played out include O'Neal's advances towards a particular woman in the room ("What Can I Say To Make You Love Me"), as well as his observations on other attendees of the party – for instance a courting couple ("The Lovers"), a spiteful gossip-monger ("Hearsay"), a loudmouth – implied to be a groupie ("Fake"), and a nagging ex-lover ("Criticize"), unrequited admiration ("Crying Overtime"), and culminating in the finale ("When the Party's Over"), where O'Neal finally persuades the woman to stay at the conclusion of the soiree.
+Hearsay is a concept album, based around the attendees of a house soirée being hosted by O'Neal.
+Over the course of the album, the themes that are played out include O'Neal's advances towards a particular woman in the room ("What Can I Say to Make You Love Me"), as well as his observations on other attendees of the party – for instance a courting couple ("The Lovers"), a spiteful gossip-monger ("Hearsay"), a loudmouth – implied to be a groupie ("Fake"), and a nagging ex-lover ("Criticize"), unrequited admiration ("Crying Overtime"), and culminating in the finale ("When the Party's Over"), where O'Neal finally persuades the woman to stay at the conclusion of the soirée.
 Interspersed between the tracks are "interludes" consisting of general background noise and conversation between the partygoers which sets up the theme of the next song.
 One reviewer described these as segments as "gossip, accusations and confrontations flowing between songs."

 The album's first side contains the uptempo dance tracks while the second side is slower and more romantic.
 The production focuses on computerised sounds that, according to one reviewer, "speak for themselves" without closely imitating "real" bass or guitar, resulting in a straight "techno-funk" style."
 Daryl Easlea described the music as "shiny, clunking machine-driven soul with strong melodies and a new take on traditional soul male supremacy."
 Jam and Lewis played the majority of the instruments and wrote all of the album's songs except for "Criticize", written by O'Neal with Jellybean Johnson.

 "Fake" and "Criticize", described by writer Marcello Carlin as containing a "gargantuan futurist fury", have been called typical Jam and Lewis dance tracks.
-The former song, built around the "nasty bass" requested by O'Neal in the song's intro, uses the "driving dance beat" from Janet Jackson's "What Have You Done for Me Lately" (1986). "(What Can I Say) to Make You Love Me?" is another dance track, with a 14-second intro that Carlin described as foreshadowing the work of Boards of Canada, while "The Lovers" is a duet with disco singer Cherrelle, and features O'Neal expressing his romantic side to "a propulsive backbeat...with headswaying keyboards."
-The chorus utilises a "trading-lines" style between four voices (Lewis, Charrelle, Lisa Keith and Randy Ran) that has been compared to a church choir.
-"Never Knew Love Like This", which features shimmering synths, showcases the singer's "vast range, as he deals some breezy Benson-like crooning", with wavering saxophone accompaniment.
+The former song, built around the "nasty bass" requested by O'Neal in the song's intro, uses the "driving dance beat" from Janet Jackson's "What Have You Done for Me Lately" (1986). "(What Can I Say) to Make You Love Me?" is another dance track, with a 14-second intro that Carlin described as foreshadowing the work of Boards of Canada, while "The Lovers" features O'Neal expressing his romantic side to "a propulsive backbeat...with headswaying keyboards."
+The chorus utilises a "trading-lines" style between four voices (Lewis, Cherrelle, Lisa Keith and Randy Ran) that has been compared to a church choir.
+"Never Knew Love Like This", which features shimmering synths, showcases the singer's "vast range, as he deals some breezy [George] Benson-like crooning", with wavering saxophone accompaniment.
 The song has drawn comparison to "Luther Vandross's smooth, accomplished rhythm and blues."
 Elsewhere, "Crying Overtime" and "Sunshine" are romantic ballads, while the title track is mid-tempo and melodic.